WristRoute Help

 the direction of motion, in which case the arrow will always point

-The iPhone side of WristRoute is used to transfer GPX (Global
+The iPhone side of WristRoute is used to transfer GPX (Global Positioning eXchange) files between iPhone storage and the watch.
+Note: start WristRoute on the watch before copying a GPX file.

-waypoints that were created on the watch since the last GPX file
+GPX files copied from the watch include all new tracks and waypoints that were created on the watch since the last GPX file was loaded.

-Pressing the menu symbol at the upper right of the watch screen
+Pressing the menu symbol at the upper left of the watch screen displays the main menu.

 Scroll down with the Apple Watch digital crown to see all of the